-Located in the northwest corner of Puerto Rico, San Sebastián offers travelers a mix of historical tourism and outdoor recreation.
+Set in the lush northwest corner of Puerto Rico, San Sebastián offers travelers a mix of charming historical sights and exciting outdoor recreation.

-The Plaza de la Identidad Pepiniana is a permanent outdoor exhibit that recounts the political, cultural, sports, and religious contributions of the Pepinianos.
+The Plaza de la Identidad Pepiniana is a permanent outdoor exhibit that commemorates the political, cultural, sports, and religious contributions of the famous pepinianos.
 A colorful outdoor mural chronicling the town’s history adorns Paseo 24 de Septiembre.

-Set on land that was once used to grow and process sugar cane, coffee, and cotton, the Hacienda La Fe agricultural museum displays antique machinery and other farming-related artifacts.
+Set on what used to be farmland for sugar cane, coffee, and cotton, the Museo Hacienda La Fe displays antique machinery and other farming-related artifacts.

-Adventurous travelers find much to do in San Sebastián, where you can surround yourself with nature at Lago Guajataca.
-This picturesque reservoir sits amidst lush greenery and offers an idyllic setting for fishing, kayaking, and camping.
+Adventurous travelers will find plenty to do in San Sebastián.
+Surround yourself with nature at Lago Guajataca, a picturesque reservoir that sits amid lush greenery and offers an idyllic setting for fishing, kayaking, and camping.
 Or, go for a relaxing hike amid local wildlife on the paved trails at Refugio Vida Silvestre, Embalse Guajataca.